tryton/trytond/doc/models.rst

 Search on Function fields
 +++++++++++++++++++++++++

-Another improvement would be to provide a search function.
+Another possible improvement can be to provide a search function.
 Indeed without it the user will not be able to search across invoices for a certain amount.
-If we forget about the ``total_service`` field, solution could be something like the
+If we forget about the ``total_service`` field, a solution could look like the following:
-following:

 .. highlight:: python